Code-Institute-Submissions/Germany-Online-Guide/README.md

 #### Images in the hotels.html
 * The image of the Steigenberger Frankfurter Hof was obtained from [Wikipedia](https://de.wikipedia.org/wiki/Datei:Frankfurt_Steigenberger_Frankfurter_Hof.20150405.jpg)
 * The image of the Hotel Ambassador Hamburg-Hammerbrook was obtained from [Wikimedia](https://commons.wikimedia.org/wiki/File:Hotel_Ambassador_Hamburg-Hammerbrook_01.jpg)
-* The image of the Hotel Hotel Alexander Plaza was obtained from [Wikimedia](https://commons.wikimedia.org/wiki/File:Hotel_Alexander_Plaza_-_Berlin.jpg)
+* The image of the Hotel Alexander Plaza was obtained from [Wikimedia](https://commons.wikimedia.org/wiki/File:Hotel_Alexander_Plaza_-_Berlin.jpg)
 * The image of the Goldener Karpfen * Romantik Hotel & Restaurant was obtained from [Wikimedia](https://commons.wikimedia.org/wiki/File:Fulda_-_Geb%C3%A4ude_Simpliziusbrunnen_1_-_Front.JPG)
+* The image of Hotel Nikko Düsseldorf was obtained from [Wikipedia](https://de.wikipedia.org/wiki/Datei:Japan_Center_Duesseldorf_081.JPG)

 #### Images in the emergency-contacts.html
 * The image of the person on the phone, at the top of the page was obtained from [Pixabay](https://pixabay.com/de/vectors/sekret%C3%A4rin-telefon-b%C3%BCro-silhouette-3396516/)